Understanding Alzheimer's and Dementia in Edmonton

 What Causes Alzheimer’s and Dementia?

 While the exact causes are not fully understood, research shows that both genetic and environmental factors may contribute to the onset of Alzheimer’s and other types of dementia.
 Age is the biggest risk factor, though dementia is not a normal part of aging.
+Alzheimer’s & Dementia Care handled with compassion by trained caregivers.

 Family history